How to Break Out of a Victim Mentality – Part 3

 Seek financial freedom

-While this doesn’t apply to all situations, sometimes we can by trapped by our finances.
-If we feel trapped by money (or most likely a lack of it), it normally means we are drowning in debt or making bad investment choices (though the economy certainly isn’t helping much lately either).
+If we feel trapped by money (or most likely a lack of it), it normally means we are drowning in debt or making bad investment and lifestyle choices.

-If you are drowning in debt, you obviously need to start paying off that debt.
-Equally important, you need to look at the destructive spending habits that got you into trouble in the first place.
-You will need to alter your spending habits, if you want to change your financial future.
+Equally important, you need to look at the destructive spending habits that got you in trouble in the first place.
+You will need to alter your spending habits if you want to change your financial future.

-Perhaps your problem can be helped by having some spare cash available?
+Perhaps your problem can be helped by having some spare cash available.
 While throwing money at a problem isn’t usually the answer, there are some instances where it may be beneficial.
-Having a financial buffer or safety stash for when a problem arises, can help in some situations.

 Adjust your attitude